vic-ma/howtodismantle.github.io/_posts/2023-08-02-How-to-measure-the-heartbeat-of-a-fridge-Best-Practice-for-handling-continious-sensors-data.md

 ## Visualizing the data

 For the visualizing part we just use a regular area chart with the power consumption on the y axis.
 On the right side we see a small table of the last 20 data points and a tile with the current value.
-Feel free to download the [pbmx](/assets/2023-08-02/FridgePowerConsumptionMonitor.pbmx) to find out more more details.
+Feel free to download the [pbmx](/assets/2023-08-02/FridgePowerConsumptionMonitor.pbmx) to find out more details.

 ![image](/assets/2023-08-02/040.png)